d2l-ai/d2l-en/chapter_convolutional-neural-networks/resnet.md

 ## Summary

+* Residual blocks allow for a parametrization relative to the identity function $f(\mathbf{x}) = \mathbf{x}$.
+* Adding residual blocks increases the function complexity in a well-defined manner.
 * We can train an effective deep neural network by having residual blocks pass through cross-layer data channels.
-* ResNet has had a major influence on the design of subsequent deep neural networks.
+* ResNet had a major influence on the design of subsequent deep neural networks, both for convolutional and sequential nature.

 ## Problems

-* Refer to Table 1 in the ResNet thesis to implement different versions of ResNet[1].
+1. Refer to Table 1 in the [ResNet paper](https://arxiv.org/abs/1512.03385) to implement different variants.
-* For deeper networks, the ResNet thesis introduces a "bottleneck" architecture to reduce model complexity.
-Try to implement it [1].
+1. For deeper networks, ResNet introduces a "bottleneck" architecture to reduce model complexity.
+Try to implement it.
-* In subsequent versions of ResNet, the author changed the "convolution, batch normalization, and activation" architecture to the "batch normalization, activation, and convolution" architecture.
-Make this improvement yourself([2], Figure 1).
+1. In subsequent versions of ResNet, the author changed the "convolution, batch normalization, and activation" architecture to the "batch normalization, activation, and convolution" architecture.
+Make this improvement yourself.
+See Figure 1 in [He et al., 2016](https://arxiv.org/abs/1603.05027) for details.
+1. Prove that if $\mathbf{x}$ is generated by a ReLu, the ResNet block does indeed include the identity function.
+1. Why can't we just increase the complexity of functions without bound, even if the function classes are nested?

 ## References